-10. The victory of the Allies was inevitable in view of their economic and manpower superiority.
-Do you agree?
+10. Was the victory of the Allies practically inevitable in view of their economic and manpower superiority?

 1. Murray, Williamson and Alan R. Millett.
 A War to be Won: Fighting the Second World War.
 Cambridge, Mass.: Harvard University Press, 2000.
 Pages 446-483.